 What is Dropbox?

-- People save one billion files to Dropbox every 24 hours.
+- People save 1 billion files to Dropbox every 24 hours.

-- Dropbox is offered in fifteen languages with users in over 200 countries.
+- Dropbox is supported in 19 languages with users in over 200 countries.

-- Dropbox is used in over 4 million businesses with presence in 97 percent of Fortune 500 companies.
+- Dropbox is used in 97 percent of Fortune 500 companies.

-- 100,000 active apps have been built on the Dropbox Platform.
+- Over 300,000 apps have been built on the Dropbox Platform.

 How Dropbox works

 Dropbox makes all your files available to you from any computer or phone.
 It's as easy as adding any file to your Dropbox folder.
 You can start working at the office and finish from home without ever needing to think about where your files are - they are always with you.